An anthology of translations of two tricky lines from Shakespeare's Othello in many languages

 These lines raise controversial questions for readers, actors, directors, critics, and editors, as well as translators.

 Can you help?
 We want versions with literal back-translations into English, source details, and (optionally) your correspondence address and further comments.
 Media files, or links to them, are welcome.
-This will become a site of sound, vision, and animation.

 Tom Cheesman — email@example.com